 To schedule an appointment, you can contact your provider’s office the same as you would for an in-person office visit.
 Our operators can connect you to any department when you call 603-354-5400 or use our phone list.

-Most of our specialists in departments such as Cardiology, Neurology, Orthopaedics, and Rheumatology find Virtual Visits work well for an initial consultation and follow up visits.
-If you live over 20 minutes from Keene, specialists can request lab work, x-rays, and other tests to be done at a location closer to you.
-This allows patients in rural areas to receive specialty care from Cheshire’s Dartmouth-Hitchcock physicians with minimal travel.
+Most of our specialists in departments such as Cardiology, Neurology, Orthopaedics, and Rheumatology find virtual visits work well for an initial consultation and follow-up visits.
+If you live over 20 minutes from Keene, specialists can request lab work, X-rays, and other tests to be done at a location closer to you.
+This allows patients in rural areas to receive specialty care from both Cheshire and Dartmouth Hitchcock Medical Center and Clinics physicians with minimal travel.

 While you can call these departments directly to make an appointment, most insurance companies require you to ask your primary care provider to give you a referral